dotlang/language/README.md

 a call to paint function with some inputs, will use above 3 rules to dispatch.
 - suppose we have `Base` type and `Derived` types.
 Two methods `add` and `addAll` are implemented for both of them. if `addAll(Derived)` calls `addAdd(Base)` which in turn calls `add(Base)` then a call to `addAll(Derived)` will NOT call `add(Derived)` but will call `add(Base)`.
 When `addAll(Base)` is called, it has a reference to `Base` not a `Derived`.
-- **Explode operator**: You can apply this operator to types (also used to define inheritance) or accumulated values (values of type tuple or array).
+- **Explode operator**: You can apply this operator to types (also used to define inheritance) or accumulated values (values of type tuple or array or hash).
 If this is applied to a value of any other type, there will be compiler error.
 `var g: int[] = @my_three_int_tuple`.
 It will explode or unpack its operator and be replaced by the inner definition.
 Explode on data types can be used anywhere you want to define a tuple even for function input or output.
 `func add(@point) -> ` So add function will accept according to `point` data type.
 You can use `_` notation when using explode on values, to ignore part of the output: